On this page:

 - Clean and disinfect commonly touched surfaces after each carpool or shuttle trip (e.g., door handles, handrails, seatbelt buckles).

 - Encourage employees to follow coughing and sneezing etiquette when in the vehicle.

 - Encourage cohorting those who ride share such that the same group rides together consistently.

-- Encourage the message that for workers who are not yet fully vaccinated, social distancing needs to continue at home and in the community as well as in the workplace.
+- Encourage the message that for workers who are not yet fully vaccinated, physical distancing needs to continue at home and in the community, as well as in the workplace.

 Employers may determine that processing or production lines, shifts, and staggering workers across shifts would help to maintain overall meat and poultry processing capacity while measures to minimize exposure to SARS-CoV-2 are in place.
 For example, a plant that normally operates on one daytime shift may be able to split workers into two or three shifts throughout a 24-hour period.
 In meat and poultry processing plants, one shift may need to be reserved for cleaning and sanitization.

 Monitor and respond to absenteeism at the workplace.
 Implement plans to continue essential business functions in cases of higher than usual absenteeism.